IBS – IRRITABLE BOWEL SYNDROME

 Intense emotional states, such as stress and anxiety, can trigger chemical changes that interfere with the normal workings of the digestive system, both in people with IBS and in the population at large.
 This is why many people who do not have a history of IBS still have a sudden change in bowel habits when faced with a stressful situation, such as an important exam or a job interview.

-Varying in severity, IBS does not pose a serious threat to a person’s health, nor cause serious damage or disease to the digestive system.
-It does however, have a considerable impact on quality of your life.
+IBS can have a considerable impact on quality of your life.
 IBS is a physiological condition, controlled by the brain, neurotransmitter pathways having learned incorrect responses to situations.

 Hypnotherapy helps to reduce stress levels and inappropriate behaviour patterns.
 This in turn helps reduce the symptoms associated with irritable bowel syndrome.
 In addition, hypnotherapy can help you manage any pain that might be experienced as a result of the condition.